emilyriederer/website/content/post/data-error-gen/index.md

 Using fields from the source simply is what it is -- there's no subjectivity or room for manual human error.
 If multiple tables come from the same source, it's likely but not guaranteed that they will be encoded in the same way.

-Coding transformations in the ETL process is easy for data producers.
+Coding transformations in the ELT process is easy for data producers.
 There's no need to coordinate across multiple processes or use cases, and the transformation can be immediately modified when needed.
 However, that same lack of coordination can lead to different results for fields that should be the same.

 Alternatively, macros, UDFs, and look-up tables provided centralized ways to map source data inputs to desired analytical data outputs in a systemic and consistent way.
 Of course, centralization has its own challenges.
 If something in the source data changes, the process of updating a centralized UDF or look-up table may be slowed down by the need to seek consensus and collaborate.
 So, data is more *consistent* but potentially less *accurate*.